7 Tips for Buying a Condo

 Buying a condominium is trickier than buying a house because you’ll be sharing living space and financial responsibilities with other owners.

-Not only do you have to find a good location at an affordable price, you also have to consider lots of extra costs, from association fees and special assessments to how well the building is maintained and how strictly it enforces rules on everything from noise to pets.
+Not only do you have to find a good location and price, but you also have to consider lots of extra costs, from association fees and special assessments to how well the building is maintained and how strictly it enforces rules on everything from noise to pets.

 These 7 smart moves can help you ask all of the right questions and be confident in the choice you make.